 - Analysis of data with interesting conclusions.

-With this content you should identify keywords and begin email marketing, contact bloggers in your niche, social media influencers, etc. I you still have some money to spend work on the quality of images used and graphic design aspects.
+With this content you should identify keywords and begin email marketing, contact bloggers in your niche, social media influencers, etc. Since people can find different ways for starting a blog now a days so they can start marketing their products online.

 Budget – <$500 & >$200: Though this is a significant sum of money you cannot get to make a great deal of content.
 However, even with this amount you can accomplish all the SEO activity highlighted in the >$500 category especially if you have already done SEO and are simply updating.